 Page No.

 Part I

 Item 1.
 Business 3

 Item 1A.
-Risk Factors 16
+Risk Factors 21

 Item 1B.
-Unresolved Staff Comments 30
+Unresolved Staff Comments 35

 Item 2.
-Properties 30
+Properties 35

 Item 3.
-Legal Proceedings 31
+Legal Proceedings 37

 Item 4.
-Mine Safety Disclosures 31
+Mine Safety Disclosures 38

 Part II

 Item 5.
 Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of

-Equity Securities 32
+Equity Securities 39

 Item 6.
-Selected Financial Data 34
+Selected Financial Data 41

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 35
+Management's Discussion and Analysis of Financial Condition and Results of Operations 42

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk 53
+Quantitative and Qualitative Disclosures About Market Risk 57

 Item 8.
-Financial Statements and Supplementary Data 54
+Financial Statements and Supplementary Data 58

 Item 9.
-Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 91
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 96

 Item 9A.
-Controls and Procedures 91
+Controls and Procedures 96

 Item 9B.
-Other Information 91
+Other Information 96

 Part III

 Item 10.
-Directors, Executive Officers and Corporate Governance 92
+Directors, Executive Officers and Corporate Governance 97

 Item 11.
-Executive Compensation 92
+Executive Compensation 97

 Item 12.
 Security Ownership of Certain Beneficial Owners and Management and Related Stockholder

-Matters 92
+Matters 97

 Item 13.
-Certain Relationships and Related Transactions, and Director Independence 92
+Certain Relationships and Related Transactions, and Director Independence 97

 Item 14.
-Principal Accountant Fees and Services 93
+Principal Accountant Fees and Services 98

 Part IV

 Item 15.
-Exhibits, Financial Statement Schedules 93
+Exhibits, Financial Statement Schedules 98

-Index to Ex hibits 94
+Index to Exhi bits 99

-Signatures 96
+Signatures 101

 This Annual Report on Form 10-K contains statements that constitute "forward-looking statements" within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934, each as amended.
 All statements other than statements of historical fact, including statements regarding market and industry prospects and future results of operations or financial position, made in this Annual Report on Form 10-K are forward-looking.
 In many cases, you can identify forward-looking statements by terminology, such as "may", "should", "expects", "intends", "plans", "anticipates", "believes", "estimates", "predicts", "potential" or "continue" or the negative of such terms and other comparable terminology.
-The forward-looking information may include, among other information, statements concerning the Company's outlook for fiscal year 2020 and beyond, overall volume and pricing trends, cost reduction strategies and their anticipated results, market and industry trends, capital expenditures and dividends.
+The forward-looking information may include, among other information, statements concerning the Company's outlook for fiscal year 2021 and beyond, overall volume and pricing trends, cost reduction strategies and their anticipated results, market and industry trends, capital expenditures, dividends and the impact of the COVID-19 pandemic on the economy, demand for our products and our operations, including the measures taken by governmental authorities to address the pandemic, which may precipitate or exacerbate other risks and/or uncertainties.
 There may also be other statements of expectations, beliefs, future plans and strategies, anticipated events or trends and similar expressions concerning matters that are not historical facts.
-Readers are cautioned that any such forward-looking statements are not guarantees of future performance and involve risks and uncertainties, including, without limitation, those risk factors set forth in Item 1A of this Annual Report on Form 10-K. Actual results may differ materially from those in the forward-looking statements as a result of various factors, many of which are beyond the Company's control.
+Readers are cautioned that any such forward-looking statements are not guarantees of future performance and involve risks and uncertainties, including, without limitation, those risk factors set forth in Item IA of this Annual Report on Form 10-K. Actual results may differ materially from those in the forward-looking statements as a result of various factors, risks and uncertainties many of which are beyond the Company's control.

-The Company has based these forward-looking statements on its current expectations and projections about future events.
+The Company has based these forward-looking statements on its current expectations and projections about future events, including our expectations with respect to the impact of the COVID-19 pandemic.
 Although the Company believes that the assumptions on which the forward-looking statements contained herein are based are reasonable, any of those assumptions could prove to be inaccurate.
 As a result, the forward-looking statements based upon those assumptions also could be incorrect.
-Risks and uncertainties may affect the accuracy of forward-looking statements.